mapteb/spring-boot-x-kafka4/README.md

 # Spring Boot Integration with Kafka v4

 A Spring Boot helloworld style web application that publishes and consumes messages from Kafka v4.
-The application acts both as a publisher and a consumer.
+The application acts both as a publisher and as a consumer.
 Kafka runs in a docker container.

 ## Usage